Tipn/Tipn/README.md

 Aboout me
 - 👋 Hi, I’m Pavel
 - 🌱 Since childhood I love computers and have a lot of experience with them.
-I developed the architecture of computer networks and worked with servers.
-At the moment I administer the L3 network equipment.
-In the public sector
 - 💞️ I’m looking the new challenges and new experiences
 - 📫 I know how to reach middel developer status and on the way